AIPAC: Support for 2020 election deniers

-After the formation of its first political action committee (PAC) in early March 2022, AIPAC was criticized for backing the election campaigns of 37 Republican members of Congress who voted against certifying Biden's 2020 U.S. presidential election victory after the 2021 United States Capitol attack.

-The endorsement of the politicians was described as "morally bankrupt and short-sighted" by Richard Haass, president of the Council on Foreign Relations, while Abe Foxman, former head of the Anti-Defamation League, called it a "sad mistake", and Dan Kurtzer, a former U.S. ambassador to Israel, urged AIPAC to reconsider the move.
-Halie Soifer, of the Jewish Democratic Council of America, said the move suggested "one must compromise support of America’s democracy to support Israel", which, she noted in an opinion piece published in Haaretz, presents "a patently false dichotomy rejected by the overwhelming majority of American Jews."
+After the formation of its first political action committee (PAC) in March 2022, AIPAC was criticized for backing the election campaigns of 37 Republican members of Congress who voted against certifying Biden's 2020 U.S. presidential election victory after the 2021 United States Capitol attack.
+Council on Foreign Relations president Richard Haass called the endorsements "morally bankrupt and short-sighted".
+Former Anti-Defamation League head Abe Foxman called them a "sad mistake".
+Former U.S. ambassador to Israel Daniel C. Kurtzer urged AIPAC to reconsider the move.
+Halie Soifer, of the Jewish Democratic Council of America, said the move suggested "one must compromise support of America's democracy to support Israel", which, she wrote in an opinion piece published in Haaretz, presents "a patently false dichotomy rejected by the overwhelming majority of American Jews."

-AIPAC defended the endorsements by stating that it was "no moment for the pro-Israel movement to become selective about its friends".
-In a later, "rare rebuke" of the lobby group from within the Israeli government, Alon Tal, a member of the Knesset, criticized the AIPAC endorsements as "outrageous", noting that criticism was important for maintaining what Tal referred to as "a healthy relationship between Israel and American Jewry", according to The Times of Israel.
+AIPAC defended the endorsements, saying it was "no moment for the pro-Israel movement to become selective about its friends".
+In a later, "rare rebuke" of the lobby group from within the Israeli government, Alon Tal, a member of the Knesset, called the AIPAC endorsements "outrageous", noting that criticism was important for maintaining what Tal called "a healthy relationship between Israel and American Jewry".

 Financing pro-Israel Democrats in 2022

-Having endorsed over 100 Republican members of Congress who had voted against certifying Joe Biden's election, AIPAC spent $24 million, via its political action committee, the United Democracy Project, to defeat candidates not considered pro-Israel enough in the primaries of the Democratic Party that select candidates for the 2022 midterm elections.
-Substantial contributions to this funding were obtained from Republican Trump campaign financiers such as Paul Singer and Bernie Marcus, together with Haim Saban.
-It spent $4 million to support Haley Stevens and defeat the Jewish congressman Andy Levin who is known to be critical of AIPAC's support for hardline Israeli policies.
+Having endorsed over 100 Republican members of Congress who had voted against certifying Biden's election, AIPAC spent $24 million, via its PAC, the UDP, to defeat candidates not considered pro-Israel enough in the 2022 Democratic primaries.
+Substantial contributions were obtained from Trump campaign financiers such as Paul Singer, Bernie Marcus, and Haim Saban.
+It spent $4 million to support Haley Stevens and defeat Congressman Andy Levin, who was critical of AIPAC's support for hardline Israeli policies.
 It spent $7 million to defeat the favorite in a Maryland July primary, Donna Edwards, who had failed to back resolutions in support of Israel during the 2012 Gaza War.
-A number of AIPAC supporters assert that reports focusing on AIPAC's campaign funding against candidates critical of Israel's policies are 'antisemitic'.
+Several AIPAC supporters have called reports on AIPAC's spending against candidates critical of Israel's policies "antisemitic".